“An absolute pleasure to work with; he’s analytical, precise, extremely knowledgeable and fantastic with clients.”

 Prior to being called to the Bar, Robert practiced medicine up to the level of an NHS Consultant.
 He also worked for the Medical Protection Society.

-Robert is regularly instructed to appear before a number of disciplinary tribunals, including the HCPC, GMC, GCC, UKCP, BACP and ARB.
+Robert is regularly instructed to appear before a number of disciplinary tribunals, including the SDT, HCPC, GMC, GCC, UKCP, BACP and ARB.

 Robert is regularly instructed in multi-track personal injury trials and frequently advises on both liability and quantum, including in high value catastrophic loss claims.
 He has been instructed in a number of workplace claims, including work-related stress, industrial deafness, VWF/HAVS, asbestos related disease and carbon monoxide poisoning.